The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Dependence on with Fractional Dilute Instanton Gas Approximation

-To determine $B_2$ from Eq.~\eqref{eq:B2_FDIGA}, it is necessary to first determine the input quantity $x=2RV$.
+To determine $B_2$ from Eq.~\eqref{eq:B2_FDIGA} in intermediate cases like ours, it is necessary to first determine the input quantity $x=2RV$.
 Given the unreliability of the semi-classical approximation to this end, this can be done by inverting Eq.~\eqref{eq:chi_FDIGA}, using the value of the topological susceptibility measured on the lattice as input.
-More precisely, we found $\braket{Q^2} = 0.209(12)$, leading to $x=2.322(82)$ and to $B_2=0.504(19)$.
+More precisely, for the lattices corresponding to the LCP2, we found $\braket{Q^2} = 0.209(12)$, leading to $x=2.322(82)$ and to $B_2=0.504(19)$.

 [2]{#2}\begingroup \endgroup